Beginner’s Complete Gym Guide (2026)

 • Weekend mornings

-If you're dealing with gym anxiety, consider visiting during off-peak hours when the gym is quieter and less crowded.
+If you're dealing with gym anxiety, consider visiting during off-peak hours.
+Learn more in my guide on when is the gym quietest.

-There’s no rule that says you have to spend an hour in the gym or push yourself to your limits every time.
-Start with something simple.
-Ten minutes on the treadmill.
-A few bodyweight movements.
-A short walk around the gym to familiarise yourself.
+There's no rule that says you have to spend an hour in the gym or push yourself to your limits every time.
+Start with something simple:

 If all you do is show up and stretch, you're doing more than you did yesterday.
 And that counts.